NoahMollerstuen/MicroPython-Wireless-Level/README.md

 # MicroPython-Wireless-Level
 MicroPython server for an embedded device in a wireless level prototype

+## Hardware
+This script is designed to run on an Arduino Nano RP2040 Connect.
+It uses the onboard IMU to measure pitch and roll, and a MLX90393 magnetometer in I2C mode for comapss heading (the prototype uses [this](https://www.sparkfun.com/products/14571) breakout from Sparkfun).
+The Arduino can optionally use an LED connected to the A0 and A1 pins to indicate when it is powered on.
+The prototype is powered by 4 AA batteries.

 ## Installation
-This script is designed for use on an Arduino Nano RP2040 Connect.
 Refer to [this](https://docs.arduino.cc/tutorials/nano-rp2040-connect/rp2040-python-api) page for MicroPython installation instructions.
 After installing MicroPython on your Arduino, clone this repo and flash it to the Arduino.

 ## Usage
 After deploying the script and resestting the device, wait until the LED turns on, then wait for an additional 5 seconds until a new Wi-Fi network appears.
 Connect to the Wi-Fi network from any browser and navigate to http://192.168.1.1.
 It can take 10 to 15 seconds for the page to load.
 Your device may warn you that the Wi-Fi network has no connection to the internet.
 This is expected, you should remain connected to the network.